LinkedIn Analytics: Top 5 Metrics to Track

 LinkedIn Analytics Metrics to Track

-Whether you’re promoting awareness of their brand or boosting credibility among peers, tracking your clients’ LinkedIn Analytics will help you identify which parts of your LinkedIn marketing campaigns are working and which aren’t.
+Whether you’re promoting awareness of their brand or boosting credibility among peers, tracking LinkedIn Analytics helps your agency identify which parts of your LinkedIn marketing campaigns are working and which aren’t.

 Is LinkedIn Marketing Still Relevant?